End-of-life for branded merch

 What is realistic today

-We run a take-back programme on tees and hoodies produced for B2B workspaces with 50+ units in a single order.
-The workspace can ship the garments back (we provide a pre-paid bulk-return label) at end of programme; we route them to a UK mechanical recycler who downcycles into industrial cloth or insulation.
+We are building a take-back programme for tees and hoodies produced for B2B workspaces.
+The plan: a workspace ships eligible garments back at the end of a programme, and we route them to a UK mechanical recycler who downcycles them into industrial cloth or insulation.
+We expect to publish the return path, including eligibility and any shipping costs, within the first 12 months of operation.

-This is not closed-loop recycling.
+This will not be closed-loop recycling.
 The fibre does not come back as new tees.
 It does keep the garment out of landfill.

 What you can do